gledrich/code-26-08-21-richard-gledhill/README.md

 The CI stages are:
 * Unit tests (in docker)
 * Integration tests (in docker)
-* Build and deploy to heroku
+* Build in docker and deploy to heroku

 ## Development
 ### Running the app